christine-liu/isoSeQL/README.md

 See example/example.md for example commands that walk you through adding samples to a database and all the current built-in queries (as of July 2023) !

 ## On the way
-isoSeQL has been adapted to work with single-cell long-read data.
+isoSeQL has been adapted to work with single-cell long-read data (not part of publication).
 It needs optimization, and a tutorial will follow when that is completed.